DariaC984/crowdsec-docs/crowdsec-docs/docs/whitelist/create.md

 # Whitelists in parsing

-When a whitelist is present in parsing `/etc/crowdsec/parsers/...`, it will be checked/discarded before being poured to any bucket.
-These whitelists intentionally generate no logs and are useful to discard noisy false positive sources.
+When a whitelist is present in parsing `/etc/crowdsec/parsers/...`, it will be checked/discarded before being poured into any bucket.
+These whitelists intentionally generate no logs and are useful to discard noisy false-positive sources.

 ## Whitelist by ip

 Let's assume we have a setup with a `crowdsecurity/nginx` collection enabled and no whitelists.

-Thus, if I "attack" myself :
+Thus, if I "attack" myself:

 ```bash
 nikto -host myfqdn.com
 ```

-my own IP will be flagged as being an attacker :
+my own IP will be flagged as being an attacker:

 ```bash
 $ tail -f /var/log/crowdsec.log